 - Reduction in the number and percentage of unplanned changes and emergency fixes.

 - Change success rate – the percentage of changes deemed successful at review/number of requests for change (RFCs) approved.

 - Reduction in the number of changes where back-out is invoked.

 - Reduction in the number of failed changes.

 - Average time to implement based on urgency/priority/change type.

 - Percentage accuracy in change estimates

 Change is here to stay in both the business and IT worlds.
-And not only is it here to stay, the pace of change continues to accelerate.
+And not only is it here to stay, but the pace of change also continues to accelerate.
 Every IT department has some form of change management (or change control) capability in place but, if yours is informal, your business would greatly benefit from implementing a more formal approach to managing change.
 It will reduce risk and the unwanted effects of badly implemented change, plus it might also speed things up.